woman working in her personal space

 Tips

-10 Easy Ways To Create Personal Space In Your Apartment
+10 Best Ways To Create Personal Space In Your Apartment

-10 Easy Ways To Create Personal Space In Your Apartment Expand options
+10 Best Ways To Create Personal Space In Your Apartment Expand options

 There’s a reason most sitcoms set in New York City feature roommates prominently.
 When you live in the Big Apple or any big city, you often have to share space to bear the cost of rent.